zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-checkout.md

 ## Create the Grid

-We are using an MVVM bound [Kendo Grid](http://demos.telerik.com/kendo-ui/web/grid/index.html) widget to render the shopping cart contents on the checkout page.
+We are using an MVVM bound [Kendo UI Grid](http://demos.telerik.com/kendo-ui/web/grid/index.html) widget to render the shopping cart contents on the checkout page.
 This is done by defining a &lt;div&gt; element and specifying **data-role="grid"**

     <div id="cart-grid"